- Intake: 2

 Our undergraduate programme gives you an exceptionally solid foundation in the Western classical tradition, but you will also find courses in popular music, ethnomusicology and film music.
 The first year (Part IA) provides a broadly-based introduction to the subject, while the second (Part IB) and third (Part II) years offer increasing opportunities for specialism, including substantial self-directed projects such as dissertations and composition portfolios.

-Part IA consists of three major components which continue into the second year:
+Part IA consists of three major components:

 - Techniques of Tonal Music - two papers giving you a thorough technical grounding in music of the Western tonal tradition, through arrangement, acquisition of basic harmonic skills at the keyboard, aural work, and writing music in a range of historical styles.
 This is a foundation for more advanced work in all musical fields.